 Texco Coffee

 The collection still lacks a documented physical pack.
 The earliest illustrated Texco packaging on the site is in the 13 December 1914 Express-News Morrison clip (page 44): ink drawings of Morrison cans and sacks, including Texco beside Wesco and Misa.
-A 1923 San Antonio Light products display adds a cropped panel where Texco appears as its own illustrated pack beside Spoon, Broncho, Blend, and the rest.
+The 1923 San Antonio Light products display adds a cropped panel where Texco appears as its own illustrated pack beside Spoon, Broncho, Blend, and the rest.

 Products